Hoshikara/LucidWave/README.txt

 December 31, 2019

-- Added effect for passing during gameplay
+- Added effect to indicate passing 70% during gameplay

-- New lasers textures, removed support for custom (laser only) colors for the sake of accuracy; red, blue, green, and yellow laser colors included in the 'optional' folder, custom colors can still be applied to track, laser alerts, and laser animations
+- New laser textures/shaders, removed support for custom colors (applying to lasers only) for the sake of accuracy; red, blue, green, and yellow laser colors included in the 'optional' folder, custom colors can still be applied to track, laser alerts, and laser animations

-- New button textures
+- New button textures/shaders for bt/fx and bt/fx holds

 - Added display for current folder and level to song select, moved search bar